 Movement against astrology

 Belief in astrology should be re-examined; said Narlikar “It is not just older generation.
 It is worrying to see that more young people have belief in astrology today.
-I suggest every person examine it individually and come to a rational decision about it.” he said.
+I suggest every person examine it critically and come to a rational decision about it.” he said.

 In what was an engaging one-hour interview by friend and director of IUCAA Narendra Dadhich, Narlikar responded to questions on his book, which details the highs and low of growth of science in India during the millennium.

 Speaking of the need for a change in social mindset for the development of a scientific temper in India , Narlikar highlighted the role of reformer Raja Ram Mohan Roy, one of the personalities whose contribution to science has been recognized in the book.
 Raja Ram Mohan Roy is remembered for his role in abolishing sati.
-He was social reformer who promoted modern scientific education and understood that progress an only come by changing mindset.
+He was social reformer who promoted modern scientific education and understood that progress can only come by changing mindset.

 Responding to questions on science and religion, which form the concluding chapter of the book, Narlikar emphasized that the two were separate spheres and that one should not trespass other.